Hemant K. Roy, M.D.

 Dr. Huang has participated as faculty in several local and regional courses, including the Boston International Live Endoscopy Course, Harvard's Advanced Diagnostic and Therapeutic Endoscopy Course, and Children's Hospital's Advances in Pediatric Gastroenterology, Hepatology, and Nutrition Course.
 Dr. Huang is a member of the American Society for Gastrointestinal Endoscopy, the American Gastroenterological Association, the American College of Gastroenterology, and serves on the Education Committee of the Massachusetts Gastroenterology Association.

 Brian C. Jacobson, M.D., M.P.H.

-Medical Director of the Boston Accountable Care Organization, Director of Gastroenterology Quality Improvement, Associate Professor of Medicine
+Medical Director of the Boston Accountable Care Organization, Associate Professor of Medicine

 Dr. Jacobson serves as the Medical Director for Boston Medical Center's new Accountable Care Organization.
 In this role he oversees quality improvement and population healthcare efforts for BMC and several nearby community health centers.
 He is also an Associate Professor of Medicine at Boston University School of Medicine.
 Dr. Jacobson received his undergraduate degree from Amherst College, his medical degree from Albert Einstein College of Medicine, and his Master's Degree in Public Health from Harvard University School of Public Health.
 He completed both his residency in Internal Medicine and his fellowship in Gastroenterology at Brigham and Women's Hospital.
 He later served as Chief Medical Resident at Brigham and Women's followed by a fellowship in Advanced Interventional Endoscopy at the Brigham and Women's and Massachusetts General Hospitals.